Skip to main content

 • Limitation: Max 4 cache breakpoints per request

-• Expiration: 5 minutes (use it or lose it)
+• Expiration: 5 minutes (default) or 1 hour (extended)

 🎯 Pro Optimization Strategies